ERCES Authority · Educational Reference

 Transition and Adoption

 The practical approach: design to NFPA 1225 Chapter 18 even if the adopted code still references NFPA 1221.
-The requirements are more rigorous, AHJs are increasingly familiar with Chapter 18, and designing to the higher standard reduces the risk of rejection at acceptance testing or future re-inspection cycles.
+The signal coverage thresholds, pathway survivability levels, and equipment certification requirements are substantially the same, AHJs are increasingly familiar with Chapter 18, and designing to the current standard reduces the risk of rejection at acceptance testing or future re-inspection cycles.
+Stamp plans referencing whichever standard the AHJ enforces.

 This article is provided as educational reference.
 It does not constitute a code interpretation or legal opinion.
 Confirm current code adoption and amendments with your local Authority Having Jurisdiction (AHJ) before applying any of this to a specific building.